Biden warns of 'unconstitutional chaos' due to Texas abortion ban | Politics

 The ban took effect early on Wednesday and prohibits abortion at a point when many women do not even realize they are pregnant.
 The law could still be blocked at some other stage.
 The law would amount to a near-total ban on the procedure in Texas - the second-most-populous U.S. state - as 85% to 90% of abortions are obtained after six weeks of pregnancy, and would probably force many clinics to close, abortion rights groups said.

-Biden, a Roman Catholic who has shifted to the left on abortion in recent years to be more in line with his party, said the White House would look at what steps the Department of Health and Human Services and the Department of Justice can take to respond to the Texas law.
+"This law will begin saving the lives of tens of thousands of Texas babies and we look forward to the day that babies’ lives will be spared across America," said Carol Tobias, president of the anti-abortion National Right to Life Committee.
+Biden, a Roman Catholic who has shifted to the left on abortion in recent years, said the White House would look at what steps the Department of Health and Human Services and the Department of Justice can take to respond to the Texas law.
 The Office of the White House Counsel and Biden's Gender Policy Council will also review the matter.
-POLARIZING ISSUE

-Abortion remains a deeply polarizing issue, with a majority of Democrats supporting abortion rights and most Republicans opposing them.
+POLARIZING ISSUE Abortion remains a deeply polarizing issue, with a majority of Democrats supporting abortion rights and most Republicans opposing them.
 The number of abortions reported to the U.S. Centers for Disease Control and Prevention has dropped in recent decades, to roughly 620,000 in 2018, the most recent figures, down from 790,000 in 2009.
-Congress has the power to legalize abortion nationwide, and House of Representatives Speaker Nancy Pelosi blasted the Texas law and vowed to take up a bill to do so when Congress returns later this month.

-"Its purpose is to destroy Roe v.
-Wade, and even refuses to make exceptions for cases of rape and incest," Pelosi said.
-"This ban necessitates codifying Roe v.
-Wade."
-She called the measure in the law relying on enforcement by individual citizen's lawsuits "a cynical, backdoor attempt by partisan lawmakers to evade the Constitution."

 Democrats hold narrow majorities in Congress, but passage in the House would not guarantee success in the Senate, which requires 60 of its 100 members to agree on most legislation.
 Democrats hold 50 seats in that chamber, with Vice President Kamala Harris holding a tie-breaking vote.
 The court decision illustrates the impact of Republican former President Donald Trump's three conservative appointees to the nation's highest court, who have tilted it further to the right.
 All were in the majority.